garrandall/popular-music-data/tracks/raspberry-beret-prince-and-the-revolution.md

 'Cause I was a bit too leisurely
 Seems that I was busy doing something close to nothing But different than the day before
-That's when I saw her, ooh, I saw her
+That's when I saw her, oh, I saw her
 She walked in through the out door, out door
 She wore a...